Vanishborn/VirPlot/README.md

 ## Usage

+To make the combined plot:

 ```bash
 ./daplot [-h] -g GFF -d DEPTH -y YAML [-o OUTDIR] [-n] [--grid] [--smooth] [--no-border] [--title] [--Osvg] [--Opdf] [--Opng]
 ```

+This utility includes two separate scripts to assist with parsing depth files:

+- `depth_filter.py` – Filters depth entries using a specified target sequence header.
+This is useful when the reference file contains multiple sequences and only a subset is needed.
+- `depth_merger.py` – Merges depth counts across multiple depth files for a single target sequence header.
+This helps gather total counts at each position across multiple alignments.

 ### Common Options